Research

 Richard Buggs studied Natural Sciences at Cambridge University, specialising in Plant Sciences.
 He was particular influenced by: plant ecologists Oliver Rackham and Peter Grubb, geneticists Mike Majerus and John Parker, and philosopher of science Peter Lipton.

-During a DPhil at Oxford University with John Pannell, Richard did seminal work on hybrid zone movement.
+During a DPhil at Oxford University with John Pannell, Richard worked on hybrid zone movement.
 A review he subsequently wrote on this topic helped move the field away from a predominant view at the time that hybrid zones are in evolutionary equilibrium.

 As a post-doctoral researcher with Doug and Pam Soltis at the University of Florida, Richard studied changes in gene content and expression in newly formed hybrid species with duplicated genomes, showing that these happen rapidly and repeatedly.